DanielTakeshi/Paper_Notes/reinforcement_learning/Robust_Adversarial_Reinforcement_Learning.md

 over.
 Nice!
 It would be nice, however, to show what happens if we have random noise instead of adversary noise.
 How beneficial is the jump from random noise to adversary noise?
 That would be interesting to explore.

+Update: read the ICML version, not the arXiv version (which is slightly out of date).